cxl-reskit/cxl-reskit/README.md

 - How can you run programs and benchmarks using your CXL memory?
 - Does your kernel contain CXL support, and is it enabled?

-More detailed documentation can be found by running cxlstat with the `--help` option.

 ```shell
 ./cxlstat
 ```